JGedff/replacer/README.md

 Also, has it ever happened to you that **you made a change, but then regretted it**?

 Well, this command **will make this changes for you**, **and will also keep the original version**.
 So you will be able to **use the original without having to edit again the files**.

+## How to install it?

+You can install it using the next command:

+    npm install @jgedff/replacer -g

+## How to uninstall it?

+You can uninstall using the next command:

+    npm uninstall @jgedff/replacer -g

 ## Usage